Welcome

 Following our letter in 2006 and the subsequent takeovers of City over the next few years, after much thought and discussion we eventually decided to protect the original name ourselves via registration, copyright and licenced trade marks.
 These actions followed the closure of the ‘City Experience’, which was the clubs initial attempt at a museum.
 Although exhibit space was limited and the project was obviously running on a narrow budget, this was a loss, and no plans were announced for several years to replace it.

-We attempt to record the actual story which began during the 1860s, whilst dispelling the many myths about the humble beginnings of our truly great football club.
+We attempt to record the actual story which began during the 1860s, whilst dispelling the many myths about its humble beginnings.
 We will continue to promote St Marks (West Gorton) positively as we feel the name, its founders, officials, benefactors, players and supporters during the fourteen years prior to 1894, are so worthy of acknowledgement.

 In addition to the research we undertake, this website and our Facebook page which offers additional information on the long history of the club, we also offer a unique range of quality memorabilia, as opposed to the historically inaccurate and often substandard merchandise which was plaguing the name in the years before we protected it.
-Prices start at just £4.99 and all our Souvenir Shop purchases include free UK postage & packing.
-Items include jewellery, a commemorative medallion, a selection of pins, clothing, artwork, leather goods and boxed sets.
+Prices start at just £4.99.
+Items include replica shirts, jewellery, a selection of pins, clothing, artwork, leather goods and boxed sets.
 Our aim is to keep prices as low as possible and affordable to all supporters.

 Over the years, several individuals have taken it upon themselves to research and promote the early history of MCFC, just like we were doing privately.
 Although many myths surfaced- which can happen even with the best of intentions, we can only express our thanks to everyone who did their best to truthfully research and report the early history of the club at their own expense.
-The important work of these persons should not be forgotten, and we are convinced there is still more to be discovered.
+The important work of these persons should not be forgotten.
+We are convinced there are more fascinating matches and stories to be discovered.

 We would also like to thank everyone who decides to make a purchase from us.
 We are aiming to continue expanding our range of merchandise and have added the AAFC badge to the St Marks (West Gorton) name, cross pattee badge and other associated wording, all of which is now protected under registered trade marks and copyright.
 This means important historical images and wording dating from the earliest days and pre 1894 era, are protected by City supporters.
 So please look us up from time to time, you may find something new in our shop, an additional piece of substantiated research or the latest article of interest we have included within the history pages of the website or on Facebook.
 We trust you enjoy the read and the memorabilia in our online Souvenir Shop, named after the ‘Aladdin’s Cave’ of a shop many of us enjoyed for many years pre and post match at Maine Road.